AdelBeit/AdelBeit/README.md

 - ✨ I'm passionate about #techforgood.

-- 🔭 I’m currently looking for new opporutnities.
+- 🔭 I’m currently looking for new opporutnities and challenges.

 - 🌱 I’m currently learning about **Building a scalable B2B platform**.